ab-2019blr/simpleprojects/StockMarketApp/doc/updated_project_structure.md

 # Updated Stock Market Application - Project Structure with FastAPI

+This updated project stucture is a refence for future enhancement of this project with complete backend functionalities being exposed as API calls for frontend layer to consume - somewhat like microservices architecture.

 ## 🔄 Architecture Overview

 The updated architecture separates the application into distinct layers: